DiamondLightSource/jungfrau-detector/README.md

 Data acquisition framework for the Jungfrau detector using [odin-data] consisting of:

-- EigerMetaWriter: A plugin for the odin-data meta_writer application
+- JungfrauMetaWriter: A plugin for the odin-data meta_writer application
-- EigerProcessPlugin: A plugin for the odin-data FrameProcessor
+- JungfrauProcessPlugin: A plugin for the odin-data FrameProcessor

 ## Development